Rockland, Maine: Naval connections

 In 1915, the super-dreadnought conducted sea trials and testing operations off Rockland's coast, demonstrating the city's continued importance to maritime activities.

 Economic transformation

 Beginning in the early 1990s, Rockland underwent significant economic restructuring, shifting from traditional fishing and industrial activities toward service industries and tourism.
 The downtown area was revitalized with unique shops, restaurants, art galleries, and cultural institutions.
 This transformation established Rockland as the commercial center of midcoast Maine.

 Modern era

 Cultural renaissance

 Rockland emerged as a significant cultural center, anchored by institutions such as the Farnsworth Art Museum and the Center for Maine Contemporary Art.
 The city developed a reputation for fine dining, artisan businesses, and cultural events that attract visitors from throughout New England.

 Contemporary recognition

 Rockland was designated an official micropolitan area and received recognition as a Coast Guard City in March 2008, acknowledging the long-standing relationship between the community and the United States Coast Guard.
-In 2017, the Rockland City Council approved a diversity resolution, reflecting the community's commitment to inclusivity.